EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Introduction

-Scene text rendering plays a crucial role in various real-world applications.
+Scene text rendering is crucial for various real-world applications.
 However, most existing methods such as TextDiffuser~\cite{chen2023textdiffuser,chen2024textdiffuser}, Diff-font~\cite{he2024diff} and modern commercial models like FlUX-dev~\cite{flux2024} and Ideogram~\cite{ideogram2025}, are primarily limited to English, making multilingual text rendering still a challenging task.
-GlyphBy-T5-V2~\cite{Glyph-byt5-v2} was the first to enable multilingual text rendering by introducing a specially designed glyph encoder and employing a multi-stage training strategy, achieving text rendering in 10 languages on a large-scale dataset of millions of images.
+Glyph-ByT5-V2~\cite{Glyph-byt5-v2} was one of the earliest and most representative works to enable multilingual text rendering by introducing a specially designed glyph encoder and employing a multi-stage training strategy.

-Inspired by how humans learn to write, we gain several key insights: (1) Imitative writing is significantly easier than recalling—humans typically begin by mimicking (i.e., writing with visual reference) before progressing to memory-based writing.
+Inspired by how humans learn to write, we derive several key insights: (1) Imitative writing is considerably easier than recalling—humans typically begin by mimicking before advancing to memory-based writing.
 (2) Once familiar with one language, humans naturally develop the ability to reproduce text in other unfamiliar languages even without understanding them—treating it more like drawing than writing.
 Motivated by this, we argue that training AI to “imitate” rather than “recall” is a more efficient and effective strategy for text rendering.

 The task of scene text rendering faces several key challenges: (1) Multilingual character modeling is highly complex—for example, Chinese alone has over 30,000 characters.
-Extending to multilingual settings drastically expands the character space, making joint modeling harder, especially for rare or low-frequency characters with poor rendering accuracy.
+Extending to multilingual settings drastically expands the character space, making joint modeling harder, especially for rare or low-frequency characters.
 This is further complicated by language imbalance and font variability.
 (2) Text-background integration is often unnatural; existing methods struggle to blend rendered text with scene content, leading to visual artifacts such as disconnection or pasted-on effects that undermine image realism.
 (3) Preserving generative priors is difficult, as fine-tuning on large-scale text-image datasets improves rendering capabilities but often degrades the model’s general image generation ability.